Cyberlorians/Articles/MDI-ADDS.md

 - [ ] Confirm all DCs are in `gMSA_MDI` group
 - [ ] Establish process to add new DCs to `gMSA_MDI`
-- [ ] Verify Deleted Objects permissions in each domain
 - [ ] Provide service account list for exclusion tuning
 - [ ] Identify honeytoken candidates (dormant accounts)
 - [ ] Identify custom groups to tag as sensitive